 Thank You for reading our Blog Post on C1-7 Zoning in NYC.

 I hope this was helpful.
 You can leave questions or comments below.
-If you want to discuss a specific project with an architect or get help with a Zoning Analysis please feel free to contact Fontan Architecture directly.
-We will be happy to help.
+If you want to discuss a specific project you can contact us directly.